Logo preload

 To circumvent these challenges entirely, leading digital field service and data collection platforms deploy tech-forward checklists, accessible mobile apps, cloud-connected data, and insight-driving performance dashboards to automate and scale SOPs.
 Here are a few of the ways that digital SOPs and automated workflows help improve safety, quality, and consistency.

-View progress from wherever you are (and they are).
 Always cloud-connected and collecting shareable data, digital platforms let off-site managers remotely monitor real-time task execution and project progress to ensure work is always done correctly.
 Quick uploading also means field teams can instantly share photos, videos, and audio files so supervisors can more granularly spot-check work, while automatically geotagged records guarantee workers are always where they need to be.

-Show remote workers how to do their work.
 As a shared, accessible, multimedia tool, a digital platform bridges the information gaps that lead to poor safety and quality outcomes.
-Quickly circulating data –uniform, reliable, and context-rich – can be streamlined into automated workflows across sites and teams, letting supervisors provide any additional guidance on the fly, whether reference photos and videos, OSHA regulations, instruction manuals, quality guidelines, schematic drawings, statements of work, and more.
+Data circulates quickly when it’s uniform, reliable, and rich in context.
+This data can be integrated into automated workflows spanning various sites and teams.
+Supervisors can then offer additional guidance in real time.
+This guidance may include reference photos, videos, OSHA regulations, and instruction manuals.
+It can also encompass quality guidelines, schematic drawings, statements of work, and more.

 SOP: Super Operating Platform